zautumnz/cozy/README.md

 ### Important Notes

 * `print` adds an ending newline, use  or `sys.STDOUT`/`sys.STDERR` for raw text
-* No undefined or uninitialized variables
-* Comments are Python/Shell style
+* No undefined or uninitialized variables Comments are Python/Shell style Errors
-* Errors are values, so you can pass them around and use `panic` (like in Go)
+* are values, so you can pass them around and use `panic` (like in Go) Using
-* Using `set` and `delete` on hashes returns a new hash
+* `set` and `delete` on hashes returns a new hash `let` is for immutable
-* `let` is for immutable variables; `mutable` is for mutable ones; this is because setting mutable variables should be more annoying to do than setting mutable ones.
+* variables; `mutable` is for mutable ones; this is because setting mutable variables should be more annoying to do than setting mutable ones.
 * Uses Go's GC; porting to a different language might require writing a new GC.
-* Semicolons are optional
+* Semicolons are optional Most statements are expressions, including if/else;
-* Most statements are expressions, including if/else; this also means implicit returns (without the `return` keyword) are possible
+* this also means implicit
+    returns (without the `return` keyword) are possible
 * No top level mutable variables, because all top level variables are exported
-* Parens are optional in for and if conditions
+* Parens and braces are optional in `for`, `foreach`, and `if` expressions, as long as what would be between them is only one expression (would normally be typed on one line)
-* No ternary expressions, switch statements, or pattern matching; if statements are expressions, so they work for the same use cases
+* No ternary expressions, switch statements, or pattern matching; if statements are expressions and type-checking is dynamic, so there's no need for extra keywords or syntax

 ### Builtins